 Treatment Of Anorexia Nervosa

 Fortunately for the patients, both teens or adults, there are many successful treatments for Anorexia.
-Actually two hundred different forms of psychotherapy are being used to deal with the illness, but only three of them are most preferable by therapists.
+Actually, two hundred different forms of psychotherapy are being used to deal with the illness, but only three of them are most preferable by therapists.

 - Individual Psychotherapy.

 Most forms of psychotherapy emphasise on building a good relationship between the patient and the therapist.
 Psychotherapy focuses not only on the current problems of the patient but also on the aspects of his/her personal history.
-Most therapists try to encourage healthy eating habits and increase of the weight.
+Most therapists try to encourage healthy eating habits and an increase in weight.
 However, in many cases, treatment focuses on other issues, and the patient is encouraged to explore and express his/her feelings about a wide range of topics such as success and failure, sexuality and self-control.

 - Cognitive behavioural therapy.

 This therapy program includes food diaries and extensive education on nutritional issues which are emphasised on the dangers of malnutrition.
-Therapy encourages the discussions concerning health issues and analyses the relation between the patient and the food.
+Therapy encourages the discussions concerning health issues and analyses the relationship between the patient and the food.
 Many cognitive therapy programs have been developed to change the unrealistic view of the patients concerning their body (a self-image).

 - Systemic treatment within the family environment.

 The relatives of anorexics are actively involved.
-They cheat, threat or even beg the patient to eat.
+They cheat, threat and even beg the patient to eat.
 Sometimes these attempts are performed effectively but mostly they complicate the situation of anorexia.
 Only with the help of psychotherapists anorexia can be treated within family environments.
 But in order to complete the treatment, psychotherapy is not enough.
 Two more stages are necessary.